 The Ribble Steam Railway has been open to the public since 2005 and is a great family day out.
 Travel along the railway line along the dock and riverside, and visit the museum and workshop, where you can watch the engines being restored.

 The three-mile train ride even includes crossing the dock swing bridge, and youngsters will enjoy the novelty of travelling by steam train!

 There really is something for everyone at Brockholes Nature Reserve, from walking the trails to grabbing lunch.
 The Guide Wheel cycle route runs right through the nature reserve, or bring your bikes with you and enjoy a family ride surrounded by wildlife.

 Children will love the play area, which includes a climbing forest, a zip wire, and a miniature gravel quarry.
 And be sure to pay a visit to the floating visitor centre, which has a restaurant, ice cream parlour, gift shop, and interactive welcome centre.

 Blackpool Sandcastle is the UK’s largest indoor water park, featuring the world’s longest indoor rollercoaster waterslide, as well as many more rides and attractions.

-Over 18s can also enjoy the Seabreeze spa, and for a really memorable day you can book their VIP Tiki Cabana, an all inclusive package including your own private hot-tub and a fridge stocked with beers, wines, and soft drinks!
+Over 18s can also enjoy the Seabreeze spa, and for a really memorable day you can book their VIP Tiki Cabana.
+This is an all inclusive package including your own private hot-tub and a fridge stocked with beers, wines, and soft drinks!